yamiakasteroid/yamiakasteroid/README.md

 ✦ . you can call me xyrie , xyzzer or adra !

-✦ . i'm socially awkward (unless friend) - i may respond late !
+✦ . you can int, i don't bite !
 ![boombox-phighting](https://github.com/trinitarianrhapsody/trinitarianrhapsody/assets/170778538/5e65e33f-86e5-408c-b116-db23795d4cfe)

-✦ . please do not cover , it's annoying
+✦ . please do not cover (unless friend) , it's annoying

-✦ . cuddles + hugs are fine ! i dont bite
+✦ . cuddles + hugs are fine !

 ✦ . you can take inspo from my ponies, just not heavy or dont copy (whos going to copy or take inspo anyway)
 ![phighting-boombox](https://github.com/trinitarianrhapsody/trinitarianrhapsody/assets/170778538/29b0150d-dd87-4079-9157-d41af2081677)